gentlemich/slate/source/index.html.md

 Attribute | Required | Description
 --------- | -------- | -----------
-list_id | Yes | The contact list, parent of this contact phone | Yes | Phone number of the contact. extension | No | Phone extension of the contact. first_name | No | First name of the contact. last_name | No | Last name of the contact. title | No | Job title of the contact. company | No | Company of the contact. email | No | Email address of the contact. address.recipient | No | Address recipient of the contact. address.line1 | No | Address line 1 of the contact. address.line2 | No | Address line 2 of the contact.
+list_id | Yes | The contact list, parent of this contact.
+You can find it in your dashboard. phone | Yes | Phone number of the contact. eg. `+16501234567` extension | No | Phone extension of the contact. first_name | No | First name of the contact. last_name | No | Last name of the contact. title | No | Job title of the contact. company | No | Company of the contact. email | No | Email address of the contact. custom_fields | No | Custom field hash. eg. your internal user_id address.recipient | No | Address recipient of the contact. address.line1 | No | Address line 1 of the contact. address.line2 | No | Address line 2 of the contact.